cybertec-postgresql/pg_show_plans/README.md

 ### NOTE

 This extension creates a hash table within shared memory.
-The hash table is not resizable, thus, no new plans can be added if it is filled up.
+The hash table is not resizable, thus, no new plans can be added once it has been filled up.

 # INSTALL